Onsen Trivia: Onsen Manju (Steamed Buns)

-The wagashi, Manju cake has about 700 years of history and today comes in many varieties.
+The Wagashi cake has about 700 years of history, and today, the sweet comes in various varieties.

-Stuffed with Anko, Cha-Manju is especially characterized by its soft fluffy dough that typically has a brown color.
+Stuffed with Anko, the main characteristic of Cha-Manju is its soft and fluffy dough that typically has a brown color.

 Onsen Manju (温泉饅頭)

-Actually, many variations of Cha-Manju can be seen in various areas of Japan.
+You can see many variations of Cha-Manju in various areas of Japan.

-Actually, Onsen Manju generally refers to Cha-Manju sold in hot spring resorts, and the Cha-Manju is a standard, long-time favorite souvenir when we Japanese visit Onsen resorts.
+Onsen Manju generally refers to Cha-Manju sold in hot spring resorts, which is a standard, long-time favorite souvenir when we Japanese visit Onsen resorts.

 Birthplace

-Their Onsen Manju made a big splash and became famous after Emperor Showa purchased quite a lot of the steamed buns when he visited Ikaho Onsen in 1934.
+Their Onsen Manju made a big splash and became famous after Emperor Showa purchased the steamed buns when he visited Ikaho Onsen in 1934.

 Shop Information: Shougetsudo (勝月堂)

-- Address: 9 Ikaho, Ikahomachi, Shibukawa, Gunma Prefecture (MAP)
+- Address: 9 Ikaho, Ikahomachi, Shibukawa, Gunma Prefecture (Google Maps)

 - Open: 9:00 to 18:00